Minnesota Surety Bond

 - Commercial Bonds

 - Contract Bonds

 - Custodian/Guardianship Bonds

 These bonds protect individuals, businesses, and communities in the face of civil or criminal litigation.
 A fiduciary bond, for example, protects heirs from potential malfeasance by the executor.
-Call us today, and let NFP Surety show you how to get bonded in Minnesota.
+Call us today, and let Surety by NFP Surety demonstrate how easy getting bonded in Minnesota can be.

 Contract Bonds – They ensure that people complete contracts in accordance to the legal terms.They are quite common in the building and construction industry.
 The Miller Act directs that individuals and entities bidding for construction projects (over more than 100,000 dollars) funded by the public should provide surety bonds.
 Bid bonds, performance bonds, and payment bonds are the 3 most commonly used bonds in the construction industry.